brand0nM/Tableau-Bike-share/README.md

 # Tableau-Bike-share
 ## Overview
-A Denver bikeshare has hired us to interpret their user data.
+A New York bikeshare has hired us to interpret their user data.

 ### Purpose
 Use python to clean the data, then vizualize its results in Tableau.